 Paypal (PYPL) Outpaces Stock Market Gains: What You Should Know

-PYPL will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect PYPL to post earnings of $1 per share.
-This would mark year-over-year growth of 16.28%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.06 billion, up 22.25% from the prior-year quarter.
+Investors will be hoping for strength from PYPL as it approaches its next earnings release.
+The company is expected to report EPS of $1, up 16.28% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $6.06 billion, up 22.25% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.80 per share and revenue of $21.40 billion, which would represent changes of +22.58% and +20.41%, respectively, from the prior year.

-Any recent changes to analyst estimates for PYPL should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for PYPL.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.19% higher.
-PYPL is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.35% higher.
+PYPL currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, PYPL is holding a Forward P/E ratio of 60.78.
-This valuation marks a discount compared to its industry's average Forward P/E of 79.73.
+Digging into valuation, PYPL currently has a Forward P/E ratio of 51.44.
+For comparison, its industry has an average Forward P/E of 83.05, which means PYPL is trading at a discount to the group.

-It is also worth noting that PYPL currently has a PEG ratio of 2.91.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Internet - Software was holding an average PEG ratio of 5.99 at yesterday's closing price.
+Also, we should mention that PYPL has a PEG ratio of 2.46.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Internet - Software stocks are, on average, holding a PEG ratio of 4.15 based on yesterday's closing prices.